gregsdennis/QuantumChess/README.md

 A WPF variation of [Quantum Chess](https://quantumchess.net/).

+This was really more of an experiment to see how well a computer could handle tracking the explosion of quantum states of pieces as the game progresses.
+So far, I've applied random plays up to around 23, and I didn't seen any degradation of CPU performance and it only used around 130 MB of memory.
+I think it handles pretty well.

+The average game by humans is about 40 moves, where a move is counted as a play by white then a play by black.
+(There's a specific name for what I'm calling a "play," but I can't be bothered to look it up right now.)
+That would be 80 plays, so I'm only about a quarter of the way there... or however that works out with quantum exponentiation.

 ## How it works

 The idea of the game is pretty simple, but it gets really complex really quickly.